This article originally appeared on AZmarijuana.com

 During my long flight back to Phoenix, I researched Ayahuasca again.
 Thank goodness for Wifi on airplanes.
 I found Ayahuasca retreats of varying lengths in different parts of the world.
 Most of them were ten days and in the Amazon.
 I would have to be gone for at least two weeks to travel to the Amazon to try and discover what this plant “mother” wanted to tell me.
 I hated to put her off, but whatever her message was, it would have to wait a little longer.

 Back at home, my daughter needed me.
 Although my amiable relationship with her father allowed me to travel more than a lot of single mothers (or of parents in general) I know, I couldn’t be gone for more than a week or maybe two at a time.
 I didn’t want to be.
-I had been in New York for a week and later that summer, I was going to be gone for two weeks to attend Burning Man.
+I had been in New York for a week, and later that summer, I would be gone for two weeks to attend Burning Man.
 My daughter was about to turn seven, and she would be starting first grade in the fall.
 Everything paled in comparison to the high I got from being around her.
 If MJ eased my pain and suffering, Sofia erased it completely, at least when I was in her presence.
 I wanted to be a better mother to her, to stop feeling sad, scared, lonely, depressed, and incapable.
 I wanted to give her everything the world had to offer, to keep a cleaner house and car, to earn more money at work so I could take her more places and buy her more things, but something was holding me back.

 I couldn’t help but wonder if Ayahuasca might tell me what that was.
 No matter; it had to wait.